 - All teams must report before the competition begins. - The UAV size will be measured.
 If the size is exceeded, judges may disqualify the team from the competition or may give a severe penalty. - Team members must inspect the course and location of the payload before the judges signal to start the trial.
 Once the trial has commenced, the run counts as an official run.
 There is no redo. - If a UAV fails to operate after the judges have given the start command, the team members may work on their UAV to get it moving but the time will continue to count from the time when the start command was given.
-If the time exceeds 240 seconds of the start command, a score of zero will be assigned for that trial. - The UAV must start from the starting platform; maneuver through two obstacle gates, then deposit the payload on the deposit platform and return to the starting point.
+If the time exceeds 240 seconds of the start command, a score of zero will be assigned for that trial. - The UAV must start from the starting platform; maneuver through two obstacle gates, then deposit both payloads into their designated locations and return to the starting point by passing obstacle gates again.
 There will be no penalty for maneuvering outside the bounds of the defined course area.